maxandreatta/FastSocket/README.md

 # FastSocket

-`FastSocket` is a propritary bi-directional message based communication protocol on top of TCP.
-The idea behind this project was, to create a tcp communication like the `WebSocket Protocol` with less overhead and the ability to track every 8192 bytes which are readed from the socket or written on the socket.
-This allows it to use it as `Speedtest Protocol` for measuring TCP-Throughput performance.
-Our server-sided implementation is written in golang, it's optimized for maximum performance.
+`FastSocket` is a proprietary bi-directional message based communication protocol on top of TCP (optionally over other layers in the future).
+The idea behind this project was, to create a TCP communication like the [WebSocket Protocol](https://tools.ietf.org/html/rfc6455) with less overhead and the ability to track every 8192 bytes read or written on the socket without waiting for the whole message to be transmitted.
+This allows it to use it as **protocol for speed tests** for measuring the TCP throughput performance.
+Our server-sided implementation is written in [golang](https://golang.org/) and it's optimized for maximum speed and performance.

-## Features:
+## Features

 - [X] send and receive text and data messages
 - [X] async, non-blocking & very fast
 - [X] track every 8192 send & received bytes